a-n-rose/a-n-rose.github.io/_posts/2018-08-23-noise-how-i-love-you.md

 ---
 layout: post
-title: "Noise: How it saved my applications"
+title: "Noise: How it helped my applications"
 date: 2018-08-23
 ---